Corporate Governance

 yes no yes

-Audit & Supervisory Board Members yes no no
+Directors who are Audit and Supervisory Committee Members yes no no

-• * With respect to the component ratios of each type of compensations within the base amount of compensation for Directors and Executive Officers, in principle, the higher their positions, the greater the ratios of performance-linked compensation and stock compensation become.
+With respect to the component ratios of each type of compensations within the base amount of compensation for Directors (Full-Time) (excluding Directors who are Audit and Supervisory Committee Members) and Executive Officers, in principle, the higher their positions, the greater the ratios of performance-linked compensation and stock compensation become.

 The purpose of each type of compensation is as described below.